Sanofi expects Q4 earnings boost from foreign exchange, flu vaccine sales

-PARIS, Jan 4 (Reuters) - French healthcare company Sanofi SASY.PA said on Wednesday that it expected its fourth quarter results, which will be published early next month, to reflect a boost from foreign exchange movements and from flu vaccine sales.
+PARIS, Jan 4 (Reuters) - French healthcare company Sanofi SASY.PA said on Wednesday that it expects its fourth-quarter results, due to be published early next month, to reflect a boost from foreign exchange movements and from flu vaccine sales.

 Sanofi conducts much of its business in the United States and since it reports results in terms of the euro currency, it would benefit from the strength of the U.S. dollar against the euro.

-Sanofi said its preliminary estimate of currency movements were for a boost of between 4.5%-5.5% on Q4 sales and a positive impact of between 6%-7% on its fourth quarter core earnings per share.
+Sanofi said its preliminary estimate of currency movements was for a boost of between 4.5%-5.5% on fourth-quarter sales and a positive impact of between 6%-7% on its fourth-quarter core earnings per share.

+The company also said that an arbitration award concerning litigation in the United States about the heartburn drug Zantac was now expected to be rendered some time this year, and at the end of the first quarter at the earliest.

+The issue centres on Sanofi's indemnification rights and obligations following its acquisition of the product from Boehringer Ingelheim.
+Those obligations are being disputed between the parties in the arbitration.

 ((sudip.kargupta@thomsonreuters.com;))